-Required begeruoona Buil Building Planning and Architecture \times Buildings shall be arranged so as to create one or more of the following outdoor amenities: courtyard, plaza, square, garden or other planted area, outdoor eating areas, arcades and/or building overhangs, sheltered pedestrian walkway, or fountain or other water feature. □ Included \times Buildings shall be oriented toward streets, pedestrian pathways and/or the outdoor amenities described above such that the building's primary public entrance, which shall remain unlocked during business hours, shall be located so that customers, guests or residents can enter directly from the street, pedestrian pathway, or other outdoor amenity into the building.
-X Achitectural treatments, structures and/or landscape sheltering pedestrian walkways, such as arbors or pergolas shall be allowed, but are not mandatory. × Included Pedestrian and vehicular circulation routes shall comply with all requirements of the Americans with Disabilities Act (ADA) < and include one or more of the following design elements along all or a portion of all streets or pedestrian pathways: (1) pedestrian pathway includes a pattern, color, or paving material that is differentiated from surrounding landscaping or paved areas; (2) way-finding signage; (3) the streets and pathway are oriented such that they include verifiable lines of sight that will allow both pedestrians and vehicles to see any one or more of the following: (a) Stadium, (b) performance venue, casino, recaind resuccinical gareway, or (c) crianipion rank, cake rank, Antoyo rank, or biun rank.
-Build Building Form and Relief × The main entrance of each building shall be from sidewalks, plazas, or other pedestrian areas, rather than a parking lot or 1 structure. □ Included \times At least two (2) of the following shall be incorporated into each structure: □ Planter walls □ Seating areas (i.e., benches, planter benches, etc.) □ Focal objects (water, murals, sculpture, or topiary) C Outdoor dining spaces Awnings × Operinings and encryways At least one nedestrian based or sidewalk shall be provided on each block to connect parking areas to the < streat (commercial frontage \times Buildings shall comply with the following requirements: İ 🗌 Wall planes shall vary in vertical height, horizontal projection, or materials not less than once every twenty-five (25) feet.
-Massing at intersections of publicly dedicated streets, project entries, building entries, pedestrian nodes and intersections shall do one (1) or more of the following: Step down massing elements so that the height of the building at the corner is less than the average height of buildings Provide a covered porch, a seating area, an awning, a change in façade material from adjacent buildings, an offset boof foucidarations or considerations \times Parapets, when used, shall be contiguous and incorporate side/rear elevation returns.
-Included Desi{ с.
-Design Guidelines Checklist esign Guidelines Checklist
+Building Planning and Architecture Buildings shall be arranged so as to create one or more of the following outdoor amenities: courtyard, plaza, square, garden or other planted area, outdoor eating areas, arcades and/or building overhangs, sheltered pedestrian walkway, or fountain or other water feature.
+Buildings shall be oriented toward streets, pedestrian pathways and/or the outdoor amenities described above such that the building's primary public entrance, which shall remain unlocked during business hours, shall be located so that the testing mathy or other outdoors amenity into the building.
+Architectural treatments, structures and/or landscape sheltering pedestrian walkways, such as arbors or pergolas shall be allowed, but are not mandatory.
+Included Pedestrian and vehicular circulation routes shall comply with all requirements of the Americans with Disabilities Act (ADA), and include one or more of the following design elements along all or a portion of all streets or pedestrian pathways.
+(1) pedestrian pathway includes a pattern, color, or paving material that is differentiated from surrounding landscaping or paved areas; (2) way-finding signage; (3) the streets and pathway are oriented such that they include verifiable lines of sight that will allow both pedestrians and vehicles to see any one or more of the following: (a) Stadium, (b) performance venue, casino, retail or residential gateway, or (c) Champion Park, Lake Park, Arroyo Park, or Bluff Park. ☐ Included Building Earm and Baliaf The main entrance of each building shall be from sidewalks, plazas, or other pedestrian areas, rather than a parking lot or ucture.
+Inclindad At least two (2) of the following shall be incorporated into each structure: Planter walls Seating areas (i.e., benches, planter benches, etc.) Focal objects (water, murals, sculpture, or topiary) Outdoor dining spaces Awinings Building overhangs Bay windows Openings and entryways At least one nedestrian passes or sidewalk shall be provided on each block to connect parking areas to the street/commercial frontage La included Buildings shall comply with the following requirements: Wall planes shall vary in vertical height, horizontal projection, or materials not less than once every twenty-five (25) feet.
+Massing at intersections of publicly dedicated streets, project entries, building entries, pedestrian nodes and intersections shall do one (1) or more of the following: Increase massing so as to exceed the average height of buildings on the block by not less than 10%.
+Vary building masses and heights between adjacent buildings.
+Drought a country buildings are a suggest a present of the property of La Provide a covered porch, a seating area, an awning, a change in laçade material from adjacent buildings, an onset building entrance, or a building material on the façade that extends only to the first story of the structure (banding).
+Vertical roof plane breaks, changes in building/ridge height or other accent roof forms shall be allowed within a building. - included Parapets, when used, shall be contiguous and incorporate side/rear elevation returns.